Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring

-We consider the simplest charging protocol, which consists of switching on the interaction at time $t=0$ and keeping it active until charging time $\tau_c$.
+where the single cavity mode is initialized in the $N$--photon Fock state $\ket{N}$ while the battery state is the tensor product of the ground states of the individual TLSs.
+We consider the simplest charging protocol, which consists of suddenly switching on the interaction at time $t=0$ and keeping it active until charging time $\tau_c$.
 The interaction strength is fixed at a constant value $\bar{\lambda}$ during charging.
 Since the number of photons in the cavity is neither conserved nor inherently bounded due to the presence of counter--rotating terms in the Hamiltonian in Eq.~(\ref{H_Dicke}), we need to introduce a cutoff in the dimension of the Fock Hilbert space by limiting the maximum photon number.
 In the following, we set $N_{ph}=20$ for $N<5$, and $N_{ph}=4N$ for $N\geq5$.
 We checked that with this choice numerical convergence is ensured.

-First, we computed the battery energy $E_{\bar{\lambda}}(\tau_c)$, the charging power $P_{\bar{\lambda}}(\tau_c) =E_{\bar{\lambda}}(\tau_c)/\tau_c$, the ergotropy $\mathcal{E}_{\bar{\lambda}}(\tau_c)$ associated to the density matrix $\rho_B(\tau_c)=\text{Tr}_C\bigl[ \ket{\Psi^{(N)}_{\bar{\lambda}}(\tau_c)} \bra{\Psi^{(N)}_{\bar{\lambda}}(\tau_c)} \bigr]$, and its purity as a function of charging time, for different values of the leakage rate $\kappa$ of the cavity mode (Fig. \ref{fig:2} (a-d)).
-The results reveal a clear transition: for small dissipation rates, the first energy peak is the dominant one, whereas above a certain threshold in $\kappa$ ($\kappa\sim 6 \omega$) the maximum energy is reached only asymptotically.
+First, we computed the battery energy $E_{\bar{\lambda}}(\tau_c)$, the charging power $P_{\bar{\lambda}}(\tau_c) =E_{\bar{\lambda}}(\tau_c)/\tau_c$, the ergotropy $\mathcal{E}_{\bar{\lambda}}(\tau_c)$ associated to the density matrix $\rho_B(\tau_c)=\text{Tr}_C\bigl[ \rho^{(N)}_{\bar{\lambda}}(\tau_c) \bigr]$, where $\rho^{(N)}_{\bar{\lambda}}(\tau_c)$ denotes the state of the system at the end of the charging stage, and its purity as a function of charging time, for different values of the leakage rate $\kappa$ of the cavity mode (Fig. \ref{fig:2} (a-d)).
 In all cases, the maximum ergotropy is reached at an intermediate time, later than the peak of the power but earlier than the maximum of the energy.
 The purity of the battery state in unconditional dynamics remains generally low, especially in the low dissipation regime, which suggests the presence of strong correlations between the battery and the charger; for larger $\kappa$, the loss of purity can instead be attributed to decoherence at the global level.
-When considering conditional dynamics (Fig. \ref{fig:2} (e,f)), we find that the conditional purity and ergotropy are systematically enhanced with respect to the unconditional case, and in particular, the daemonic ergotropy can increase even asymptotically, a behavior that is absent in unconditional evolution, where it decays to zero.
+When considering conditional dynamics (Fig. \ref{fig:2} (e,f)), we find that the conditional purity and ergotropy are systematically enhanced with respect to the unconditional case, and in particular, for the selected parameters, the peak of the daemonic ergotropy surpasses the noiseless value for all values of $\kappa$.